kir-dev/email-service/README.md

 ### The reciver

 The reciver is a simple [Node.js](https://nodejs.org/en/) application that will consume the messages from the queue and send the emails with [Nodemailer](https://nodemailer.com/about/).

+If the email sending fails, the message will be requeued and retried until it succeeds, or reaches a predefined resend TTL counter, after which it will be discarded.

 See the reciver [README](packages/reciver/README.md) for more details.